cartalyst/converter/docs/usage/currency.md

 	$converter->value(200)->from('currency.usd')->to('currency.eur')->convert()->format();

-> **Note** If you're using Laravel 4, you only need to modify your config file and set your app_id and switch the default exchanger to openexchangerates, you're ready to go, just use the facade.
+> **Note** If you're using Laravel 4, you only need to modify your config file and set your app_id and switch the default exchanger to openexchangerates and you're ready to go, just use the facade.

-### Custom Exchangers {#custom-exchangers}
+## Custom Exchangers {#custom-exchangers}

 You can create your own exchanger by creating a class that implements the `Cartalyst\Converter\Exchangers\ExchangerInterface`.